TechBuilderAttorney/fintech-regulatory-toolkit/privacy-and-data-security/glba-privacy-explained.md

-### GLBA Privacy Rule – Coverage Test: "Significantly Engaged"
+### GLBA Privacy Rule – Coverage Test: "Significantly Engaged" in Financial Activities (See GLBA-Explained)

 ## Purpose of the GLBA Privacy Rule